Texas v. United States

 Case Summary

 In 2010, Congress passed the Patient Protection and Affordable Care Act (ACA) to increase the number of Americans covered by health insurance, decrease the costs of health care, and provide important protections to health care consumers.
-In April 2018, Texas and 19 other states, as well as two individual plaintiffs, filed a complaint in the U.S. District Court for the Northern District of Texas, arguing that the law’s individual mandate provision (Section 5000A) is unconstitutional, and that the rest of the law is inseverable from that provision and therefore must also fall.
-While the Department of Justice normally defends the validity of Acts of Congress when they are challenged in court, here the Department has joined the plaintiffs in attacking the validity of the individual mandate and has also argued that other key provisions of the law are inseverable from its individual mandate and thus should be invalidated.
+In February 2018, Texas and 19 other states, as well as two individual plaintiffs, filed a complaint in the U.S. District Court for the Northern District of Texas, arguing that the law’s individual mandate provision (Section 5000A) is unconstitutional, and that the rest of the law is inseverable from that provision and therefore must also fall.
+While the Department of Justice normally defends the validity of Acts of Congress when they are challenged in court, during the Trump administration, the Department joined the plaintiffs in attacking the validity of the individual mandate and argued that other key provisions of the law are inseverable from its individual mandate and thus should be invalidated.
 The district court agreed with the plaintiffs, holding that the individual mandate is unconstitutional, that the mandate is inseverable from the rest of the ACA, and that the entire ACA therefore cannot stand.
 California and other states that had previously intervened in the case appealed to the U.S. Court of Appeals for the Fifth Circuit.

-Third and finally, even if the Court concludes that the plaintiffs have standing and that Section 5000A is unconstitutional, Section 5000A should be severed from the remainder of the ACA.
+Third and finally, even if the Court were to conclude that the plaintiffs have standing and that Section 5000A is unconstitutional, Section 5000A should be severed from the remainder of the ACA.
 As the Supreme Court recognized in National Federation of Independent Business v.
 Sebelius, the “touchstone for any decision about remedy is legislative intent,” and here Congress’s intent could not be clearer.
 By leaving the rest of the Act intact when it reduced the shared-responsibility payment to zero in 2017, Congress unambiguously established that it intended the rest of the law to function in the absence of an enforceable mandate.
 Moreover, evidence since the 2017 amendment makes clear that the remaining provisions of the Act, including the protections for people with preexisting conditions, can and do function effectively without an enforceable mandate.

 Case Timeline